 - Ziplock Bag

 An optional extra is something to scan in the bag.
-Scroll down for some amazing print at home resources that are available now or if you’re in Australia, save time laminating and order the plastic stock
+Scroll down for some amazing print-at-home resources that are available now!

 How to make your Squishy Discovery Bag